robbyrenz/delta-config/README.md

-# My Personal delta configurations
+# My Personal Delta Configuration
 ### Introduction
 It's nothing fancy, just did a little bit of tweaking in order to customize it to my liking.